sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 Attackers may identify and target the third party APIs/services used by an API.
 This can lead to leaked sensitive information, denial of service, injection attacks etc.

 It is the responsibility of the API to provide protection against these attacks.
-However, if the organisation uses the Gateway as a forwarding proxy to third party APIs, then the following features could be used:
+However, if the organization uses the Gateway as a forwarding proxy to third party APIs, then the following features could be used:

 - [JSON Schema validation]({{< ref "product-stack/tyk-gateway/middleware/validate-request-tyk-classic" >}}) to validate that an incoming data payload meets a defined schema.
 Payloads that do not adhere to the schema are rejected.
 - [TLS]({{< ref "basic-config-and-security/security/tls-and-ssl" >}}) to ensure that clients use the right service and encrypt traffic.